 The action plan to improve equality of opportunity and foster good relations focused on the Local Development Order process and indicated that the DIA would be reviewed at each planning stage.
-It should be noted that the use of a Local Development Order is dependent upon the evidence base gathered during the Masterplan process.
-The development of an updated Masterplan for the entire Innovation Park Medway site is nearing completion.
-We have conducted a large number of surveys during this process including a transport assessment, land and contamination desk study and an asbestos survey.
-The masterplan will cover the entire Innovation Park Medway site.
+The Local Development Order, subject to adoption, will be used to provide planning and design guidance for the entire Innovation Park Medway site, which will allow a consistent approach across the whole site.